AbbyBurden/HEK-Flare-Positions/README.md

 ## Overview

-This repository contains code to accurately determine the positions of solar flares.
-While the Heliophysics Event Knowledgebase (HEK) provides flare position data, the helioprojective Cartesian (HPC) coordinates in HEK are often missing or inaccurate.
-This project aims to correct these positions using data from the Atmospheric Imaging Assembly (AIA).
+This repository provides accurate solar flare position data, correcting and supplementing the information available in the Heliophysics Event Knowledgebase (HEK).
+While HEK offers flare position data, its helioprojective Cartesian (HPC) coordinates are often missing or inaccurate.
+Our project addresses this issue using data from the Atmospheric Imaging Assembly (AIA).

-## Features
+## Key Features

+- **Pre-generated Dataframe**: The main product of this project is a comprehensive dataframe containing accurate flare positions.
-- Corrects inaccurate HPC coordinates from HEK
+- Corrected HPC coordinates for flares listed in HEK
-- Uses AIA 94 Å difference images to locate flares
+- Flare locations determined using AIA 94 Å difference images
-- Implements a method similar to SolarMonitor for flare detection
+- Methodology similar to SolarMonitor for consistent flare detection
-- Provides accurate flare locations for nearly every detected flare

-## How It Works
+## Dataframe Contents

+The dataframe includes:
-1. The code reads a dataframe containing HEK-defined start and peak times of flares.
+- HEK-defined start and peak times of flares
-2. It then finds the correct HPC values using the following method:
+- Corrected HPC coordinates ('hpc_x' and 'hpc_y')
+- [Any other relevant columns - please specify]

+## Methodology

+Our approach to generating accurate flare positions:
+1. Start with HEK-defined flare times
-   - Generates difference images from AIA 94 Å data
+2. Generate difference images from AIA 94 Å data
-   - Applies Gaussian blurring to these images
+3. Apply Gaussian blurring to these images
-   - Identifies the brightest pixel, which corresponds to the flare location
+4. Identify the brightest pixel as the flare location
-3. The corrected HPC coordinates are added to the input dataframe
+5. Calculate and record the corrected HPC coordinates

 ## Usage

+Researchers can directly use the pre-generated dataframe for their studies.
+The dataframe is available.

+For those interested in the underlying process:
+1. The code used to generate this dataframe is included in this repository.
-1. Prepare a dataframe with HEK-defined start and peak times of the flares you're interested in.
+2. It can be run on a dataframe with HEK-defined start and peak times to populate 'hpc_x' and 'hpc_y' columns.

-2. Ensure the dataframe has empty columns for 'hpc_x' and 'hpc_y'.
-3. Run the code to populate these columns with the corrected HPC values.
+## Data Coverage

+The current version of this dataset includes flare positions up to 2022.

 ## Note on HPC Coordinate Generation

 The exact method used by HEK to generate the original HPC coordinates is uncertain.
-This repository's approach provides a more accurate alternative by directly analyzing AIA imagery.
+Our approach provides a more accurate alternative by directly analyzing AIA imagery.

-## Data Coverage

-The current version of this project includes data up to 2022.

 ## Project Origin

 This work is one of the results from the ESA-Leiden University LEAPS project, supervised by Dr. Andy To.

+## Citation

+If you use this data in your research, please cite this repository

+## Contact

+For queries regarding this dataset or methodology, please contact andysh.to@esa.int.